datacontract/datacontract-cli/README.md

    datacontract [global options] command [command options] [arguments...]

 VERSION:
-   v0.4.0
+   v0.5.0

 AUTHOR:
    Stefan Negele <stefan.negele@innoq.com>

 COMMANDS:
-   init      create a new data contract lint      linter for the data contract schema    print schema of the data contract quality   print quality checks of the data contract test      (soda core integration only) - run quality checks for the data contract open      save and open the data contract in Data Contract Studio diff      (dbt specification only) - show differences of your local and a remote data contract breaking  (dbt specification only) - detect breaking changes between your local and a remote data contract inline    inline all references specified with '$ref' notation help, h   Shows a list of commands or help for one command
+   init                 create a new data contract lint                 linter for the data contract (DEPRECATED) schema  print schema of the data contract model                import / export the data model of the data contract quality              when data is found in STDIN the command will insert its content into the quality section of your data contract, otherwise it will print the quality specification test                 (soda core integration only) - run quality checks for the data contract open                 save and open the data contract in Data Contract Studio diff                 show differences of your local and a remote data contract breaking             detect breaking changes between your local and a remote data contract inline               inline all references specified with '$ref' notation and print the result to STDOUT help, h              Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --help, -h     show help